-- Counselors/Social Workers and Patients: Health records, particularly mental health records, are considered private and protected information.
+- Counselors/Social Workers and Patients: Health records, particularly mental health services records, are considered private and protected information.
 Therefore, the people that treat and diagnose patients with mental health issues have a duty to protect the information that is shared with them to help aid and diagnose the patient.
-This also exists because it allows people to be open with their mental health struggles with a professional who can assist without the fear of that sensitive information being shared with anyone else.
+The certainty of client confidentiality is vital for trust building.
+These privacy policies allow people to be open with their mental health struggles with a professional who can assist without the fear of that sensitive information being shared with anyone else.

 - Alternative Dispute Resolution: Many times in alternative dispute resolution, there will be a duty of confidentiality on the parties and the neutral.
 This is a distinct duty because all the parties and a third-party neutral will be recipients of some kind of sensitive information and are then responsible for protecting that information from the public.
-The neutral will also have a duty to protect the information learned from each party from being shared with the other party unless there is permission.
-This confidentiality exists because it is helpful to encourage the alternative dispute resolution process to move forward quickly and gives the parties privacy from the public eye while they resolve their dispute.
 The confidentiality of alternative dispute resolution is multi-faceted and can provide some serious considerations when looking at the limitations.

 - Contractual: Another common form of confidentiality is the contractual relationship where the parties agree that certain data known by the parties will be considered confidential information and cannot be shared.
 This commonly arises when an employee with secret knowledge of the company is leaving, because it protects these “trade secrets” from being shared.

-As discussed above, confidentiality surrounding therapy and social work is a moral duty that applies to the information shared in sessions.
-For the most part, this confidentiality will remain intact to allow the person in treatment to speak freely with their therapist, yet there are certain situations in that confidentiality does not reach.
-While the exact specifics of these exceptions are dictated by local laws, there are some generally accepted exceptions where a therapist may break confidentiality, usually to protect the client or someone close to them.
-These situations include;
+As discussed above, confidentiality surrounding therapy and social work is a moral duty that applies to the information shared in counseling sessions.
+While the exact specifics of these exceptions are dictated by local laws, there are some generally accepted breaches of confidentiality, usually to protect the client or someone close to them.
+These situations include:

 - Multiple Providers: When patients are receiving treatment for certain mental disorders, they may need to coordinate care for that disorder across various medical providers.
-This exception allows the parties to avoid telling their story to each provider and allows them to hand off the duty to share the information about their mental health with other healthcare providers to their therapist.
+This allows the parties to avoid telling their story to each provider and allows them to break confidentiality and share specific concerns and consult accordingly across multiple health care platforms with similar resources and access.

-- Treatment: Some types of treatment will require that a therapist or provider share information about a client with another person.
+- Treatment: Some types of treatment will require that a therapist or healthcare practitioners share information about a client with another party.
 This can be incredibly common in cases where a child is receiving treatment.
 A therapist will likely need to share the treatment plan with the parent to ensure that anything that needs to be done outside of therapy is accomplished.
 It also allows the parent to understand how to help their child.

 - Billing: Occasionally, billing situations may require that certain information be disclosed.
 This is fairly uncommon, but it is something to watch for when considering a counselor and their confidentiality policy.

-Of these exceptions and limitations, only the first one is mandated, because it involves the safety of others.
+Of these limitations, only the first one is mandated by state law and regulations, because it involves the safety of others.
 The rest of the exceptions are permitted in certain situations.
 Providers will typically have to use their best judgment and trust that they are protecting their client’s interests.

 - Third Parties: The attorney-client privilege is often excepted because there was a third party who is not actively involved in the case is around when the conversation happens.
 Involving a third party, whether intentionally or not, would not protect the communication from being relayed in later proceedings if someone hears it.

 - Future Crime or Fraud: If a client tells a client about their past misconduct, that is protected by confidentially.
-However, if a client tells their lawyer that they plan to commit a serious crime or fraud in the future, that communication is not protected and an attorney may disclose this factor may be required to in some cases.
+However, if a client tells their lawyer that they plan to commit a serious crime or fraud in the future, that communication is not protected and an attorney can breach confidentiality and is legally required to report and write up a disclosure.

 - Future Harm: Similar to the discussion above, an attorney is often required to disclose when they learn that their client intends to harm another person or kill them.